MovingBlocks/DestinationSol/.github/CONTRIBUTING.md

 For finding easy to do issues to start with looking at the [help wanted](https://github.com/MovingBlocks/DestinationSol/labels/help%20wanted) issues.

-We prefer questions and support requests to be posted in the [forum](http://forum.terasology.org/forum).
+We prefer questions and support requests to be posted on [Discord](https://discord.gg/Terasology).

 __Please provide as much information as possible to help us solve problems and answer questions better!__